onsip/sipjs.com/content/api/0.6.0/sipMessage.md

 ---
 title: SIP Messages | SIP.js
-description: TODO
+description: SIP.js contains several data structures for representing SIP messages, including OutgoingRequests, IncomingRequests, and IncomingResponses.
 ---

 # SIP Messages

-TODO - This page describes data structures for SIP packets:  Incoming Messages, Incoming Requests, Incoming Responses, and Outgoing Requests.
-For some reason, there are no Outgoing Responses.
+This page describes data structures for SIP packets:  Incoming Messages, Incoming Requests, Incoming Responses, and Outgoing Requests.
+While each has its own constructor, they share much similar structure, properties, and methods.
+As such, they are all documented together below.

 * TOC
 {:toc}